kkingsbe/vss-threshold/frontend/README.md

 * Coarse step size (5%).
 * Few reversals → noisier estimate.
 * Single temporal frequency (15 Hz) — VSS sensitivity may vary across frequencies.

----

-Do you want me to also include a **diagram mockup** of the full trial sequence (Interval 1 → mask → Interval 2 → response) so you’d have a visual to go with this doc?
-That would make it clearer for sharing with others.